[Updated, Aug 2026]

 Price of Solar Panels

-Furthermore, here at GetSolar, we’re committed to making solar way more affordable and accessible.
-That’s why we offer the Rent-To-Own programme, omitting the need for high upfront costs — imagine paying $0 upfront and complimentary repairs and maintenance for solar panels!
+Furthermore, here at GetSolar, we're committed to making solar way more affordable and accessible.
+That's why we offer the Rent-to-Own programme, removing the need for high upfront costs.
+You pay S$0 upfront, with repairs and maintenance included for the life of the system.

 Methodology